NoahTheCodeMaker/React-Capstone-Frontend/README.md

 https://developer.apple.com/forums/thread/693768

 ## React StrictMode
 As I was testing with this app, I realized that many of my API calls using the UseEffect React Hook were doubled.
 This was troubling to me for optimization reasons (not because it really matters because this app is purely for me and for fun, but more for me as a developer).
-After some diggind, I found out that this is because of React StrictMode, which "will run one extra development-only setup+cleanup cycle before the first real setup."
-After removing StrictMode, the API calls only happen once.
+After some digging, I found out that this is because of React StrictMode, which causes UseEffect to "run one extra development-only setup+cleanup cycle before the first real setup."
+After removing React StrictMode, the API calls only happen once.
+This is also the reason that the alerts come up twice while using any endpoints that use the UseEffect React Hook.
 See the following link for more information: https://react.dev/reference/react/useEffect